operaads/docs/docs/ofs/android/README.md

 * If a certain cached ad is being displayed, please make sure it's still valid (by checking `if (!isAdInvalidated())`) at first.
 Otherwise the ad may fail to show, or impressions may not generate revenue.
 * Unless otherwise specified, all APIs and callbacks work on the main thread.
 * Full support for Kotlin integration begins with version 2.2.2.
+* Since v2.4.1, Opera Ads SDK supports initializing from any thread.

 ## **Advanced**